Spine, Neck & Back

 Can facet arthropathy cause leg pain?

 Facet-referred pain typically stays above the knee.
-True leg pain below the knee with dermatomal features suggests nerve root involvement (radiculopathy) from disc herniation or foraminal stenosis — a different diagnosis that would direct different treatment.
+True leg pain below the knee with dermatomal features suggests nerve root involvement (radiculopathy) from disc herniation or foraminal stenosis.
+This is a different diagnosis that would direct different treatment.

 Meet the specialists